Last Updated on

 Why is this important?

 Perhaps the biggest reason to keep your samples unique is because of skill development.
 The longer you practice writing, the better you become.
-Which means a sample you created last year will not reflect your abilities today.
+This means a sample you created last year will not reflect your abilities today.

 This is also the reason why you should always update writing samples in the Textbroker profile every six months.
 You want clients and Textbroker management to see the very best you have to offer.